swiftlang/swift-evolution/proposals/nnnn-vector.md

 `Vector` is a brand new type in the standard library, so source should still be compatible.

-Given the name of this type however, we forsee this clashing with existing user defined types named `Vector`.
+Given the name of this type however, we foresee this clashing with existing user defined types named `Vector`.
 This isn't a particular issue though because the standard library has special shadowing rules which prefer user defined types by default.
 Which means in user code with a custom `Vector` type, that type will